 When it comes to eating out in Stafford, one particularly excellent option is The Swan Brasserie.
 It’s right in the heart of town on Greengate Street, a couple of doors down from The Ancient High House, the largest timber-framed town house in England.
 You can visit The Swan at any time of the day to grab something to eat.
 The breakfasts are brilliant, the express lunch menu lets you enjoy a flying visit, or you can book a table for an evening of finer dining in The Swan’s tasteful restaurant, sampling the diverse menu of delicious dishes.
 Having said all of that, our recommendation would be to visit on a Wednesday for steak night.
 For less than £30, two people can enjoy a couple of beautiful local Staffordshire steaks with all the trimmings, and a bottle of house wine.

 If you’re craving something more continental, Vivere is among the best Italian restaurants in the county.
 You’ll find it on Foregate Street, just north of the town centre.
 Admittedly, it doesn’t look like much, especially after we’ve told you about The Swan Brasserie, but don’t judge a book by its cover; Vivere is home to some of the most authentic, delicious Italian food you’ll find for miles.
 Pasta, pizza, calzones; they’re all lovely, and the tiramisu is an absolute winner.
-Plus, when you’ve had your fill, our Stafford hotels are barely more than a five-minute drive away with your Hypnos mattress ready and waiting for you to sleep off that second portion of dessert.
+Plus, when you’ve had your fill, our Stafford hotels are barely more than a five-minute drive away.

 In these parts there’s a clique of top-class gastropubs called the Parogon Group.
 They rank among some of our favourite places to eat in Stoke-on-Trent, and grace the pages of our local guide to Crewe, too.
 One of the latest additions to the group is The Seven Stars in Brocton.
 It’s three or four miles out of Stafford Town Centre, on the road leading out to Cannock Chase – one of our top recommended activities in Stafford.
 Make the trip, it’s well worth the mileage.
 Ever since the restaurant has been refurbished, it can comfortably be considered among the most stylish in Stafford.
 It blends character features such as exposed beams and solid wood flooring with contemporary glass and tableware and a corking menu of modern yet distinctly British eating.